Pet Care Tips and Tricks for Your Furry Friend

 Do not leave your pet in a parked car

 Heat stroke is serious and can be fatal.
 Watch for any symptoms, excessive panting, rapid heartbeat, difficulty breathing, vomiting, diarrhea, or lethargy.
-If any should occur cool your pet immediately and seek veterinarian care.
+If any should occur, cool your pet immediately and seek veterinarian care.

-Christmas Dangers & Precaution
+Christmas Dangers & Precautions

 As we are all busy with shopping, baking and spending time with family and friends this Christmas season, don't forget about your furry little friend.
 Pets can be more curious at Christmas time, sticking their little noses into things they shouldn't.
 A few friendly reminders we would like to share with you are: